 You can also specify other privileges to a new user by setting the values of following columns in user table to 'Y' when executing the INSERT query or you can update them later using UPDATE query.

-Another way of adding user account is by using GRANT SQL command; Following example will ada user zara with password zara123 for a particular database called TUTORIALS.
+Another way of adding user account is by using GRANT SQL command; following example will add user zara with password zara123 for a particular database called TUTORIALS.

 root@host# mysql -u root -p password; Enter password:******* mysql> use mysql; Database changed mysql> GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP -> ON TUTORIALS.* -> TO 'zara'@'localhost' -> IDENTIFIED BY 'zara123';

 This will also create an entry in mysql database table called user.

 NOTE: MySQL does not terminate a command until you give a semi colon (;) at the end of SQL command.

-Most of the cases you should not touch this file.
-By default it will have following entries:
+Most of the cases, you should not touch this file.
+By default, it will have the following entries:

 Here, you can specify a different directory for error log, otherwise you should not change any entry in this table.

-Here is the list of important MySQL command which you will use time to time to work with MySQL database:
+Here is the list of important MySQL commands, which you will use time to time to work with MySQL database:

 USE Databasename : This will be used to select a particular database in MySQL workarea.

 SHOW DATABASES: Lists the databases that are accessible by the MySQL DBMS.